shapesmusic/Shapes-Basics-Draft/notes.md

 **Notes**

+- **This is really a commentary.** It's probably written.
+What (if anything) makes it a lesson?
+  - maybe call it "Moods and Modes"
+  - also how does it relate to the chord-mode commentary after L11?
+- from Spring 2023 wk6: the reason for neutral, light, heavy names is to give a kind of structure to the modes. to show their structure. but they have proper names, too.
+- also when someone says "minor third" or "major third" they mean the light and heavy third.
+  - there's also "perfect," a neutral concept
+  - major and minor might be referring to proper names for particular modes
+  - but more likely, they're referring to a general lightnes or heaviness of the modes
+  - so you're getting "more major" / lighter as you go from dorian, Dominant, Major...
+  - and people will say that dorian is a "minor" mode...
+  - also a "dorian" third versus a "heavy" third. the first imbues the note with the whole mode. the second generalizes across several modes: dorian, minor, phrygian...
+- and "major" and "minor" as ways of describing a general lightness or heavines of modes, versus the major and minor moods themselves.
+- "light" and "heavy" vs raised & lowered allow the notes & modes to be their own thing, rather than alterations of some other mode

+- The "Lowered 7th," etc. is in terms of whichever mode you're coming from.
+Dominant doesn't inherently have a "lowered 7th," unless it's in relation to another mode.
+It does have a "heavy 7th," though, that isn't lowered, per se, but describes a quality of the system of tensions overall.
+- why is the dorian mode neutral?
+  - one, chosen because its not major, so bumps you out of those expectations that are hardwired from so much musical experience. if you can hear the different 3rd, it draws you into the sound more
+  - but dorian is also actually neutral. three lighter and three heaver tensions in there.
+  - part of an argument here that organizes the modes on a spectrum, that shows a kind of overall structure for the system of modes. that's pedagogical.

 - 33 (tensions): [Theory: Standard Mode Names]
 - Introduce standard(ish) mood names in place of light/heavy names.
+- Also account for my funny capitalization practices: "Lydian, Major, Dominant, dorian, minor, phrygian, locrian," based on a supercategory of "Majorness"-as-general-lightness and "minorness"-as-general-heaviness.

 - Also name 2nd, 3rd, 4th group moods and relate their light/heavy positions.
 - *how does this relate to the chord-mode commentary following Lesson 11? and do i want to keep all standard terminology/concepts in the commentary, not the lessons?